 A cadet is considered deficient in academics if one or more F or I grades is received on a grade report, or if the cumulative, core or most recent semester GPA falls below 2.0.
 A First-class cadet is also deficient if the major GPA falls below 2.0.
 At midsemester, most deficient cadets will be placed on academic probation and will be reviewed by an Academic Review Committee (ARC) to determine their potential to succeed academically.
 In addition, cadets on probation will be assigned certain weekend study periods.
 At the end of the semester, if seriously deficient, the cadet’s record will be reviewed.
 The board may recommend either dismissal of the cadet or continuation on academic probation with appropriate remedial actions.
 The board can also direct participation in summer academics at the Academy.

 How do cadets participate in the Academy Scholars Program?

 Approximately 50 of the top academically qualified cadets of each new class (based on their entering academic composite and fall progress GPA) will be identified shortly after their first progress report in the fall.
 They will be offered the opportunity to volunteer for participation in the program starting their second semester.
 The goal is to have approximately 45 cadets formally enter the program.
 Cadets will be allowed to petition for admission after their second semester if there is space available in the program.
-Cadets who wish to take Academy Scholars Program courses, but who are not formally in the program, may do so on a space-available basis with the approval of the Program Director.
+Cadets who wish to take Academy Scholars Program courses but are not formally in the program may do so on a space-available basis with the approval of the Program Director.
 A cadet will be considered for removal from the program if his/her GPA drops below a 3.5.
 Additionally, any form of probation (honor, conduct, athletic or academic) restricts Scholars Program participation and participation in complementary opportunities.